Bartusv/Ara_paper_community_detection_modularity_optimized_16082022/README.md

 Lastly a overview table is generated containing a description of each community with the top scoring BP class GO-term, modularity scores and the number of target and transcription factor genes included.
 A second table contains all genes with their community allocation and in case of Arabidopsis the TAIR annotation of these genes.

+Code for GO-term Enrichment with TopGO was adapted from Donat Wulf and Andrea Bräutigam